 Westminster Abbey, England

 When you travel to London, you’ll no doubt come across the breathtaking Westminster Abbey.
 Due to its unbelievable mixture of architectural styles, it’s no wonder that it is considered one of the finest examples of Early English Gothic architecture.
 It’s over 700 years old and still retains its original beauty.
+You can even stay nearby, by renting one of the luxury short stay apartments that London has to offer.

 St. Basil’s Cathedral, Russia